 Right to be forgotten

-For churches governed by the EU General Date Protection Regulation, where consent is used as a legal basis for processing data, the right to object to processing doesn't apply (although an individual always has the right to object to processing for the purposes of direct marketing, whatever lawful basis applies); however data subjects can invoke their 'right to be forgotten'.
+For organisations governed by the EU General Date Protection Regulation, where consent is used as a lawful basis for processing data the right to object to processing doesn't apply (although an individual always has the right to object to processing for the purposes of direct marketing, whatever lawful basis applies); however data subjects can invoke their right to be forgotten.

-As the data controller, it's important that your church's privacy notice makes clear to data subjects your organisation's expected processes for communicating, receiving and actioning a request under the GDPR Right to be Forgotten.
-Not withstanding a "Forget me" request that your church may receive from a data subject, ChurchSuite's functionality now solely focuses on "Delete account" requests
+As the data controller, it's important that your privacy notice makes clear to data subjects your organisation's expected processes for communicating, receiving and actioning a Right to be forgotten request.

-ChurchSuite includes a Delete account option in My ChurchSuite on the Privacy page...
+For ChurchSuite accounts where a Privacy Notice has been added, ChurchSuite provides a Delete account option in My ChurchSuite on the Privacy page...

 ...and on the My Consent form...

-...and on the Communication page linked through from the Unsubscribe link in the footer of certain emails sent from within ChurchSuite.
+...and on the Communication page linked through from the Unsubscribe link in the footer of certain emails sent by Users from within ChurchSuite.

 When a person selects Delete account, a confirmation pop-up is displayed explaining what will happen if they proceed.